nobukoba/roothbk/README.md

 ```
 CERNLIB = -L/<path to roothbk>/roothbk/lib -lminipacklib
 ```
-Then, you can set LD_LIBRARY_PATH as below.
+Then, you should set LD_LIBRARY_PATH as below.
 ```
 export LD_LIBRARY_PATH=/<path to roothbk>/roothbk/lib:$LD_LIBRARY_PATH
 ```